nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 <figure style="width: 250px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2025LogosLibraryDiamond.jpg" alt="">
 </figure>
+This is an ideal library for anyone doing academic research or advanced exegesis.
 This package is premium yet offers tremendous value.
-This is the package I purchased and I am so glad I did.
+This is the library I purchased and I am so glad I did.
+The _Pillar New Testament Commentary_ series is full of the top commentaries for various books of the Bible.
+The _Exegetical Guide to the Greek New Testament_ is incredibly valuable if you are working in the Greek New Testament or navigating Greek Exegesis courses.

 It isn't overkill to consider this package by any means as it builds on top of Platinum by expanding your resources exploring biblical themes and includes some other best-in-class resources at a steep discount.

 - _Pillar New Testament Commentary (17 vols.)_
 - _Exegetical Guide to the Greek New Testament (14 vols.)_
 - _Wiley Blackwell Bible Commentaries (22 vols.)_
 - _Christian History Magazine, Issues 1-140_

+## Role Libraries - Leader, Preacher, Researcher
+(WILL UPDATE SOON!)

-## Academic and Denominational Packages
+## Academic and Denominational Libraries

 If you are looking for denominational package libraries, they are expected to launch sometime in early 2025.